 The state’s climate has a mean temperature of 41.2°F- but its latitude ensures that it has some of the most bitter winters seen in the entire US.
 The winters of Minnesota see lows of -30°F in the northern region, especially cold along Lake Superior.

 The state of Wyoming takes the place of the 5th coldest state in the US; its winter is described to be frigid and harsh.
 Wyoming sees average temperatures of 42°F. However, the minimum average temperature can drop below the 0°F mark in the winter.

 The mountains of this state can see an average annual snowfall of up to 200 inches.
-On the other hand, Plains receive an average yearly snowfall of up to 50 inches.
+On the other hand, Plains receives an average yearly snowfall of up to 50 inches.

 Montana is one of the states in the Mountain West subregion of the Western US.
 It takes its position on our list as the sixth coldest state, with an average temperature of 42.7°F. Montana, back in 1954, recorded its lowest temperature ever- a whopping -70°F!

 Montana, like other states, sees its coldest month in January, where the average temperature is 0°F. Montana sees two types of the winter season: in the eastern section of Montana, the winter is described as more brutal and harsh.

 It has a semi-arid and continental climate.
 This is opposed to the winter seen in the eastern part of Montana, where the winter is milder and comparable to the coastline.